 Best Places in Northern Vietnam

-✨ Known For: Northern Vietnam is known for its stunning natural landscapes where visitors get to see lush mountains, iconic emerald bays, terraced rice fields and limestone karsts.
+The northern regions of Vietnam are known for their stunning natural landscapes where visitors get to see lush mountains, iconic emerald bays, terraced rice fields, and limestone karsts.

-- Ha Long Bay is a UNESCO World Heritage Site that is world-famous for its stunning limestone cliffs submerged in emerald waters.
-Popular activities here include taking a cruise, kayaking and visiting the fishing villages.
+Ha Long Bay is a UNESCO World Heritage Site that is world-famous for its spectacular limestone cliffs submerged in emerald waters.

-- Hanoi is a major city in Northern Vietnam and is home to one of the major international airports.
-The Old Quarter area has narrow and bustling streets filled with motorbikes, delicious food and historical sites.
+The capital city of Hanoi is the second-largest city and home to one of the major international airports.
+The Old Quarter area has narrow and bustling streets filled with motorbikes, delicious food, and historical sites.

 One of the best things I did in Hanoi was an Old Quarter street food tour.
 If you do this early in your Vietnam trip, you’ll easily learn what authentic Vietnamese food to try for the rest of your trip.

-If you have limited time in Northern Vietnam, Ninh Binh is a good destination to do a day trip from Hanoi.
+If you have limited time in northern Vietnam, Ninh Binh is a good destination for a day trip from Hanoi.
 I booked this Ninh Binh day tour that took me to all the top attractions around the area.

-🍀 My Experience: I visited Hanoi, road-tripped on the Ha Giang Loop, did a day trip to Ninh Binh and rock climbed in Lan Ha Bay, which is part of Ha Long Bay.
+I visited Hanoi, road-tripped on the Ha Giang Loop, did a day trip to Ninh Binh, and rock-climbed in Lan Ha Bay.
 Here are my honest opinions of each place:

-- While Ha Long Bay is very stunning, Lan Ha Bay is just as beautiful and much quieter, which made the trip there much more worth it.
+- While Ha Long Bay is stunning, Lan Ha Bay is just as beautiful and quieter, which made the trip there very worth it.
 Rock climbing in that area was breathtaking.

-- Riding a motorbike on the Ha Giang Loop was epic and one of my most memorable experiences in all of Southeast Asia.
+- Riding a motorbike on the Ha Giang Loop was epic and one of my most memorable experiences in Southeast Asia.

 Best Places in Central Vietnam

-- Da Nang is a coastal city that’s known for its pristine beaches (My Khe Beach is the most well-known one) and the clusters of marble hills called Marble Mountains.
+Da Nang is a coastal city known for its pristine beaches (My Khe Beach is the most well-known one) and the clusters of marble hills called Marble Mountains.

-- Phong Nha is a town that’s closer to being in the north-central area of Vietnam.
+Phong Nha is a town that’s closer to being in the north-central area of Vietnam than the central region.
 It’s renowned for its mesmerizing natural wonders, particularly Son Doong Cave, the largest cave in the world.

-🍀 My Experience: I visited Hoi An and the nearby Da Nang.
+I visited Hoi An and the nearby Da Nang over four days.
 Here are my honest opinions on them:

 - Hoi An is a pedestrian-friendly small town with a picturesque atmosphere.
-Visiting Hoi An was a nice change of pace for me after I spent most of my time in Northern Vietnam jumping off rocks and riding a motorbike around the mountains.
+Visiting Hoi An was a nice change of pace for me after I spent most of my time in northern Vietnam jumping off rocks and riding a motorbike around the mountains.
 I highly recommend getting affordable custom clothes here.

 - Da Nang is a more residential area and was a nice day trip.
 If I had more time in Vietnam, I would have liked to visit its beaches.